History of the Indianapolis Colts: 2021

 The Colts acquired QB Carson Wentz via trade in the following off-season.
 Second year players like runningback Jonathon Taylor and wide receiver Michael Pittman Jr. led the way on offense, while the defense remained top 10 in points allowed.
 The Colts were 9-7 going into the season finale against the Jacksonville Jaguars, where with a win they would make the playoffs, they lost causing them to miss the playoffs at 9–8.
 Following the loss many fans called for the firing of Head Coach Frank Reich, and for the release or trading of quarterback Carson Wentz.
 Following the season defensive coordinator Matt Eberflus accepted the Head Coaching job for the Chicago Bears.

 2022

 New defensive coordinator Gus Bradley and the defense led the way in 2022, while the offense struggled mightily.
 Recently acquired quarterback Matt Ryan struggled and eventually was replaced by Sam Ehlinger midseason.
 After a 3-5-1 start the Colts fired head coach Frank Reich, and shocked everyone when they announced Jeff Saturday, a retired center and then ESPN analyst, would be named interim head coach.
 Under Saturday the Colts went 1–7, including a loss to the Minnesota Vikings after leading the game 33–0 at half, setting a new record for the largest blown lead in NFL history.
 The Colts finished the year 4-12-1 earning them the 4th selection in the 2023 NFL draft.

 2023–present: Shane Steichen era

+2023

 On February 14, 2023, Eagles offensive coordinator Shane Steichen was hired by the Indianapolis Colts as their head coach.
+In free agency, the Colts signed quarterback Gardner Minshew.
+They also signed kicker Matt Gay to the largest deal for a placekicker in NFL history.

+On August 15, 2023, Colts head coach Shane Steichen named Richardson as the Colts starting quarterback over Gardner Minshew and Sam Ehlinger.
+Richardson became the first rookie quarterback in NFL history to rush for a touchdown in each of his first three games.
+On October 18, 2023, the Colts announced that Richardson would miss the remainder of the season with a Grade 3 AC joint sprain suffered against the Tennessee Titans.
+On October 24, 2023, he successfully underwent shoulder surgery to repair the sprain.
+Steichen subsequently named Minshew as the starter during Richardson's absence.

+The Colts' Season in 2023 was marked by key injuries to the team, including to Richardson and All-Pro running back Jonathan Taylor.
+However, the Colts improved upon their 4–12–1 record in 2022, finishing 9–8 in 2023 and narrowly missing the playoffs with a loss to the Houston Texans in the season finale.

+2024

+With the 15th pick in the NFL Draft, the Colts selected defensive end Laiatu Latu.

+2025

+On May 21, 2025, Colts owner and CEO Jim Irsay died at the age of 65.
+His three children, daughters Carlie Irsay-Gordon, Casey Foyt, and Kalen Jackson, each hold leadership roles and some ownership of the team.